Modules

 }

-After specifying a key of a static source file in import, you can use it in include-text to embed the file's content to the source file at compile time.
-Here, include-text assumes that the encoding of the static file is UTF-8.
+After specifying a key for a text file in import, you can use static to embed the file's content into the source file at compile time.
+Here, static assumes that the encoding of the file is UTF-8.
+For the term-level details of static and text, see Terms and Primitives.

 The compiler triggers recompilation when necessary by comparing the modification times of static resources and source files.
 In the code above, for example, the compiler recompiles foo.nt if you modify the content of some-file.txt.